uholeschak/ediabaslib/EdiabasLib/EnetAdapter/ReadMe.txt

 make defconfig
 make

+If download of packages fails build with make V=s and copy the missing files to the dl directory.

 copy imagebulder from bin new location extract imagebilder tar -xvjf ... copy files directory and build.sh to imagebilder build directory